pipe-cd/pipecd/docs/content/en/docs/operator-manual/piped/adding-a-cloud-provider.md

 ### Configuring Terraform cloud provider

 A terraform cloud provider contains a list of shared terraform variables that will be applied while running the deployment of its applications.
-Most of terraform applications require one or more credentials files for accessing the remote backend (GCS, S3...) or communicating with the providers (google, aws...).
-Because of that, a list of credentials files can be configured for mounting in terraform code.
-By default, they will be prepared at `.terraform-credentials` directory before executing any terraform commands.

 ``` yaml
 apiVersion: pipecd.dev/v1beta1